 But it’s my life and I wouldn’t trade with anyone.

 And I mean that.

-If you would like to contact me, you can use the blue contact button on all my web pages, or reach me by mail at:
+If you would like to contact me, you can email me at Jim@bizweb2000.com or reach me by mail at:

 PO Box 25